Zweer/manga-mailer/docs/EXPORT.md

 ## Development Setup

-Please refer to the [README.md](./README.md#️-installation) for instructions on how to set up the development environment.
+Please refer to the [README.md](../README.md#️-installation) for instructions on how to set up the development environment.
+Unit tests are run using [Vitest](https://vitest.dev/).

 ## Making Changes (Pull Requests)